 Homeschool moms get very little prep time.
 If you just started homeschooling in the fall with little planning time, December is a great time to evaluate what is working and what isn’t working in your homeschool.
 Adjust the routine if needed.
 Change levels if your child is struggling or needs more challenge.

-10. Be flexible and celebrate the reasons for each holiday.
+10. Be flexible and celebrate the reasons for each of the holidays.

 Your routine can be different than the rest of the school year, but it helps to still have a routine of some kind.
 If you have a kid with special needs who has melt downs from too much stimulation, you may want to keep your routine similar.
 If you have a special outing, let your child know ahead of time.
 Give reminders as the time gets closer.